The 22 Best and Worst Foods for Your Breath

 While ginger is great for settling the stomach, it also has the powerful effect of neutralizing bad breath.
-Eating a piece of ginger after your meal can cleanse your palette, leaving your mouth feeling fresher.
+Eating a piece of ginger after your meal can cleanse your palate, leaving your mouth feeling fresher.
 It's one of the most underrated foods if you ask us!

 The dream team of spinach, lettuce, and kale are great for fighting bad breath.
-They help balance your internal pH levels and keep alkaline levels low, which in turn help prevent dry mouth (another cause of bad breath).
+They help balance your internal pH levels and keep alkaline levels low, which in turn helps prevent dry mouth (another cause of bad breath).

 Melons provide a great deal of vitamin C, which creates a not-so-friendly environment for the bad bacteria in your mouth to thrive.
 Not to mention, it's high in water content, which hydrates the mouth and keeps bacteria at bay.